pi-top/pi-topOS-Core-Packages/README.md

-# pt-os
+# pt-os-dummy-packages

-This package is a dummy package that depends on all of the packages that are installed on pi-topOS on top of Raspberry Pi OS.
+This Debian source package builds multiple binary packages that serve to simplify the organisation and structure of packages in pi-topOS.

 It is used as a convenient way of installing all of the component parts required for pi-topOS, and smoothly handling changes in packages during system updates.